Michael Musmanno: World War II

-Postwar career
+Post-war career

 Musmanno tried to re-enter politics, running unsuccessfully for Lieutenant Governor in 1950.
 He resumed his judicial career.

 A strong anti-Communist in the postwar years, Musmanno was an unofficial spokesman for the local Americans Battling Communism.
 He was noted for testifying for the prosecution in the 1950 anti-Communist sedition case against Steve Nelson, who was leading a regional branch of the American Communist Party.
-The Communists had sold political tracts (available at any library) for $5.75 to Musmanno, who declared their store "the equivalent of an advance post of the Red Army."
+The Communists had sold political tracts (available at any library) for $5.75 to Musmanno, who declared their store "the equivalent of an advance post of the Red Army".
 Nelson initially was sentenced to 20-years in prison, $10,000 in fines and $13,000 in prosecution costs.
 The Supreme Court of the United States ultimately threw out the case and the Pennsylvania and other state anti-sedition laws, saying federal law superseded the state law under which Nelson was prosecuted.

+Perhaps the most blatant example of Musmanno's misconduct came when he launched into a tirade against an attorney appearing before him in a civil case.
+Musmanno demanded that the attorney state whether he was a communist, and when the attorney declined to answer, Musmanno held him in contempt and forbade the attorney from practicing in his court.
+The Pennsylvania Supreme Court reversed Musmanno's order and described Musmanno's methods as "detestable."
+Schlesinger Petition, 367 Pa 476, 483 (Pa.
+1951).

 Musmanno gained name recognition from his part in the Nelson trial.
 He was elected in 1951 as justice to the Supreme Court of Pennsylvania, serving from 1952 to his death in 1968.
 During his long career on the bench, he "became known as an advocate for the underdog."